-Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.a
+Policy WARNING: This is a controlled document.
+Hardcopies of this document may not be the latest version.
+Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.au

 - 5.19 In the interests of promoting a positive, safe and harmonious organisational culture, Councillors should endeavour to resolve personal differences privately and must not prosecute them publicly through the media. - 5.20 Where Councillors (including the Mayor) become aware of potential issues that could result in media interest, they should provide this information to the General Manager, Communications and Customer Experience Section Manager or Communications and Engagement Coordinator. - 5.21 Councillors must direct any questions about their obligations under this policy to the General Manager, Communications and Customer Experience Section Manager or Communications and Engagement Coordinator.